 Pet Restrictions: Up to 2 dogs per tent, no weight limit

 For glamping enthusiasts, Mendocino Grove offers a Pup Package that includes a dog bed, blanket, and bowls in your tent.
 Dogs also have access to a fenced-in dog park and a convenient dog wash station after outdoor adventures.
-There is also a walking trail around the property that leads to Standford Inn’s Catch a Canoe for a dog-friendly day on the water and it’s located within a few minutes of downtown Mendocino.
+A walking trail around the property leads to Stanford Inn’s Catch a Canoe for a dog-friendly day on the water, and the property is just minutes from downtown Mendocino — making it the best-value option on this entire list for the experience it delivers.

 Address: 44850 Comptche Ukiah Rd, Mendocino, CA 95460